U.S., EU join fight against Ontario green plan

 Ontario signed a deal last year with South Korean giant Samsung Group, which agreed to build four manufacturing plants in the province in return for premium energy prices, access to the transmission system and $437-million in incentives.

-But many other equipment makers are unhappy with the Ontario approach, saying a balkanized manufacturing system will drive up the cost of constructing renewable power stations.
+But many other equipment makers are unhappy with the Ontario approach to the green energy plan, saying a balkanized manufacturing system will drive up the cost of constructing renewable power stations.

 Related News